 Learn something new every day More Info... by email

 A handspring is a gymnastics move in which someone starts in a standing position, flips onto his or her hands, and then propels the body up, landing in a standing position again.
-Handsprings can be done backwards or forwards, as part of gymnastics, cheering, dancing, or acrobatics routine.
+Handsprings can be done backward or forwards, as part of gymnastics, cheering, dancing, or acrobatics routine.
 Talented athletes can perform multiple handsprings, creating a great deal of momentum along the way as they propel themselves down the mat.

 Learning to perform a handspring does require some practice, and existing acrobatic skill.
 It helps to be reasonably limber, strong, and in shape, and most people prefer to practice on mats so that if they fall, they are not injured.
 To perform a front handspring, the athlete moves forward from a standing position into a handstand, allowing the body to pop up in a straight line, and then he or she uses the arms as springs to push the body back up, bringing the legs around to flip into a standing position.
-Back handsprings are performed backwards, and usually require more practice because the athlete has to move blind, essentially falling backwards into a handstand.
+Back handsprings are performed backward, and usually require more practice because the athlete has to move blind, essentially falling backward into a handstand.

 When learning this acrobatics technique, many people like to use a spotter, someone who keeps an eye on their form and movement to make sure that they are safe.
 Spotters can also help by catching acrobats if they appear to be in danger of falling.
 Coaches and instructors may act as spotters in the early learning stages, helping people to master the basics of the handspring so that they can practice safely and with confidence.